jon1van/commons/README.md

   standard Java Collections with the `Consumer` interface.
 This is useful when testing infinite streaming applications that emit data via a `Consumer`.
 The `func` package contains other utilities for streaming data processing.
 - [PropertyUtils](./commons-utils/src/main/java/io/github/jon1van/utils/PropertyUtils.java) for java.util.Properties

+---

+## Release Notes

+[Here](./docs/release-notes.md) is a summary of changes and features included in each release.

+---

+## Open Source License

+This project is released under the [Apache License Version 2.0](LICENSE).